PharmCat/MvNormalCDF.jl/README.md

 Probability p is output with error estimate e.

+> :warning: **Check estimate e after integration.**: Be very careful here!
+If `e == 0` - results could be unstable or could be wrong (one of the reasons can be an ill-conditioned Σ matrix).

 ## Arguments
 - `dist::MvNormal`: multivariate normal distributions from Distributions.jl
 - `a::AbstractVector`: lower integration limit column vector